juanfonsecasolis-automation/javascript-playwright-Bondar-course/README.md

 * you can navigate backwards in locators using "..".

 ### Javascript / Typescript...
 Using JS/TS was not that bad.
 Four points in favor are that (i) the syntax of JS/TS is not that different than other languages, like Java, (ii) you can call ReactJS native test libraries, (iii) you can use the describe-test syntax, and (iv) you can practically use inheritance, abstraction, and polymorphism (of course, I did not entered in theorical purist discussions).
 Two points against it is that (i) you need to type the keyword "await" all the times you want to access a web component (it's a like tricky where you have to put it), and (ii) the use of async and the parenthesis nesting "({})" is a complication.
+Some advantages are:

+* you can use libraries created in JS to test, let's say, React.JS applications,
+* you can define aliases for long commands in the package.json file.

 ## References
 1. Artem Bondar.
 Playwright: Web Automation Testing From Zero to Hero.
 Udemy.
 URL: https://www.udemy.com/course/playwright-from-zero-to-hero (last consulted on 12/6/24).